WHAT IS AN ONCOTYPE DX TEST?

 - The breast cancer is estrogen-receptor positive: This means the breast cancer cells can use the hormone estrogen.

-- The breast cancer has been classified as stage I, II, or IIIA invasive.
-The stage gives the extent of the cancer, and invasive means that the cancer has spread from the point of origin.
+- The breast cancer has been classified as stage I, II, or IIIA invasive: The stage indicates the extent of the cancer, and invasive means that the cancer has spread from the point of origin.

 Oncotype DX Breast Recurrence Score